Amperity Privacy Notice

 You may contact us in the “How to Contact Us“ section below to obtain a copy of the clauses, relevant data transfer agreements or safeguards we use to transfer personal data outside of these countries/regions.

-5. How We Protect Your Information
+6. How We Protect Your Personal Data

 Amperity implements reasonable and appropriate security measures to protect your personal data from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into account the risks involved in processing and the nature of such data, and comply with applicable laws and regulations.

 Please understand, however, that no security system is impenetrable.
 We cannot guarantee the security of our databases, nor can we guarantee that the information you supply will not be intercepted while being transmitted to and from us over the Internet.
-In particular, e-mail sent to or from the Site may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.
+In particular, e-mails sent to or from the Site may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.
 In the event that we are required by law to inform you of a breach of your personal data we may notify you electronically, in writing, or by telephone, if permitted to do so by law.

-6. Data Retention
+7. Data Retention

-When determining the retention period, we also take into account criteria, such as the type of services requested by or provided to you, the nature and length of our relationship with you, possible re-enrollment to use our Site or Services, and the impact on the Site or Services functionality if we delete your personal data.
+When determining the retention period, we also take into account criteria such as the type of services requested by or provided to you, the nature and length of our relationship with you, possible re-enrollment to use our Site or Services, and the impact on the Site or Services functionality if we delete your personal data.
 For example, we may retain information for as long as we need it for:

 • A legal request or obligation, including obligations of Amperity or to comply with applicable law